-The Wacissa River is a clear, first magnitude, spring-fed stream fed by about twelve major springs at the headwaters in a lightly populated part of Florida’s big bend region.
+The Wacissa River is a clear, first-magnitude, spring-fed stream fed by about twelve major springs at the headwaters in a lightly populated part of Florida’s big bend region.
 The large stream is located in south-central Jefferson County, about a mile south of the quaint town of Wacissa.
 In this town, the river appears crystal clear, emerging from a group of limestone springs.
 The river flows about 12 miles south from its headwaters through a cypress swamp before breaking into numerous channels joining the Aucilla River.
 The beautiful rivers are part of the Aucilla Wildlife Management Area and are managed by the Florida Fish and Wildlife Conservation Commission.

-All North Florida visitors should explore and experience true Florida treasure, visit Wacissa River and the Wacissa Springs in Jefferson County.
+All North Florida visitors should explore and experience true Florida treasure, visit the Wacissa River and the Wacissa Springs in Jefferson County.
 Wacissa is one of the most beautiful and pristine rivers out there.
 A trip to Florida is incomplete without visiting the state’s most pristine rivers and experiencing all they have to offer.

 Wacissa River Fishing

 Fishing here is an incredible experience with its clear, beautiful waters paired with our favorite game fish species.
 The top fish caught at Wacissa are Suwannee bass, largemouth bass, bluegill, and bowfin.
-The bluegill here are known to grow huge, and the bass grows to decent sizes as well.
+The bluegill here is known to grow huge, and the bass grows to decent sizes as well.

 Anglers usually have the most luck when casting into thick vegetation, creek mouths, and overhanging branches with weedless lures.
 The fishing at Wacissa is excellent throughout the year, but the best time is during the spring spawn.

 Fishing on the Wacissa River will be one of the most relaxing fishing experiences as it doesn’t require much gear, and you can do it from a kayak or boat.